Carnavos/DRAnnotations/README.md

 12. Refactor array reversal into a reusable splice method to ease new annotation addition.
 13. Design selection handler with comparative info generation to enable relational annotation injection.
 14. Enable add annotation based on previous node or no node, automatic detection based on current selection.
+15. Add a JSON stringify statement to log annotations in console.

 ### Setup
 --------------------------------------------